nawafAldawood21/KICKOFF/README.md

     KICKOFF is a project that uses machine learning to predict the outcome of Football matches for the World Cup 2022.
 The project uses Python, Scikit-learn, Random Forest, Pandas, and Numpy libraries to build the model.

+## Prerequisites
+Before running the project, you need to install the following packages:
+* Python 3
+* Scikit-learn
+* Pandas
+* Numpy

 ## Datasets
 The project uses the following three datasets: